 Beekeeper, Bandson Tembo

-Bandson is an industrious and experienced and growing beekeeper with more than 35 beehives.
-He makes his own beehives and sells all the honey he can process.
+Bandson is an experienced and growing African beekeeper with more than 35 beehives.
+He makes his own beehives and sells hundreds of litters of honey each year.

 Below is a video of the time Jacana started to work with Banson.

 Frank graduated as a tropical agronomist in Deventer, the Netherlands and has gained broad experience in various Latin American and African countries.
 Frank is proficient at assessing and describing opportunities in the area of rural development based on sustainable agricultural systems.
 Bee keeping for the production of honey, other hive products and pollination services, is his specific expertise.

 On the Saturday 6 October the third beekeepers meeting was held.
 Bandson, Mary Phiri, Bridget Mulenga and Krispin Daka attended the meeting.
 Together they talked about their successes, challenges and way forward.
 A good thing is that they all tried to harvest the honey by themselves.
 It is not an easy work with the aggressive African bee, but they managed.
 Some of the challenges: